jjmerri/cryptoRemindMe-Reddit/README.md

 MyReminders!

 ##### Remove! {reminder_id}
 The Remove command can only be initiated through a PM to cryptoRemindMeBot.
 It will cause the bot to remove the reminder that corresponds to the given reminder_id.
-You can only remove reminders you requested the reminder.
+You can only remove reminders if you requested the reminder.
 A link to this command will be provided in the list of current reminders provided by the MyReminders command.

 Example: